neutrinonerd3333/rl-play/README.md

-It's straightforward to do deep Q-learning: just add the `--deep` flag. gamma and epsilon still work as before.
+It's straightforward to do deep Q-learning: just add the `--deep` flag. γ and ε still work as before.
-The deep Q-network doesn't care about alpha;
+The deep Q-network doesn't care about α;
 currently, we use one of Keras' stochastic gradient descent optimizers with weight decay.

 Once we switch over to using a neural net,